meikaykam/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?
 > Envision is a private company that has received funding through a pre-seed and seed round.
 In the seed round, they raised 1.5 million euros from seven investors.

 ## Business Activities

 * What specific problem is the company or project trying to solve?
 > Envision allows the blind and visually impaired to be more independent by using their AI-powered app and smart glasses to access information around them.

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
 > The blind and visually impaired.
+There roughly 1 billion people that blind and visually impaired people around the world.

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)
-> Unlike their competitor, the OrCam3, Envision’s smart glasses offer a hands-free experience.
-Rather than using a handheld device to hover over a body of text, the user can tap the side of the smart glasses and prompt it to start scanning text within the camera’s view.
+> Unlike their competitor, like the OrCam, Envision’s smart glasses offer a hands-free and light-weight experience.
+Rather than using a handheld device to hover over a body of text, the user can tap the side of the smart glasses and prompt it to start scanning text within the camera’s line of sight.

-> Ask Evision has ChatGPT integration to describe an image that the user took.
-It allows the user to interact with the glasses and ask questions.
+> The user can "Ask Evision" using ChatGPT integration to describe an image taken in real-time; it allows the user to interact with the glasses and ask related questions.

 > Envision also launched a new feature “Call an Aira agent”.
-The user can speak with a live person if the AI-powered solutions cannot assist with their request.
+The user can speak with a live Aira agent - also a company founded for the blind community - if the AI-powered solutions cannot assist with their request.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)
-> Envision’s smart glasses use facial recognition, and image recognition powered by ChatGPT to describe an image and read text in sixty languages.
+> Envision uses technology like image and voice recognition to do the following: Instant Text, Scan Text, Batch Scan, Call an Ally, Call Aira, Describe Scene, Detect Light, Recognise Cash, Detect Colors, Find People, Find Objects, Teach a Face and Explore.

 ## Landscape